YunzhenYang-collection/TAHRD_DB/hw3/README.md

-# Rental Property Management System
+# Rental Property Management System By NoSQL
 ## Project Overview
 This is a Flask-based web application for managing rental properties.
 It allows users to:
 - View a list of rental properties.